 The Escape Hour:

 The Escape Hour was 4 themed rooms: The Lost Jewel of Zanzibar, The Curse of the Evil Genie, Prohibition – The Lucky Duck, and Cypherspace.
 The rooms have varying levels of difficulty.
-The room we experienced was The Lost Jewel of Zanzibar, the – ahem – easiest one.
+Expect new rooms to come soon.

 Address: 3016 19 St NE #200, Calgary, AB